fuzziqersoftware/cyclone/README.md

 The stream, datagram, and pickle protocols are compatible with Carbon's analogous protocols.
 This allows a Cyclone server to be used in place of carbon-relay and carbon-cache daemons.
 The HTTP protocol is also compatible with the Graphite webapp; you can run the Graphite webapp directly in front of Cyclone by setting Graphite's `CLUSTER_SERVERS = ['localhost:5050']` (or any port in `http_listen` from Cyclone's configuration).
 Cyclone will handle the clustering logic if applicable; the Graphite webapp only needs to talk to one of the Cyclone instances in the cluster.

 A Cyclone cluster can be set up by creating configuration files for each instance (see the comments in the configuration file for an example), then setting up the Graphite webapp on each instance to read from the local Cyclone instance.
-The entire cluster is then homogenous; all machines run the same software with slightly different configurations.
+The entire cluster is then mostly homogenous; all machines run the same software with slightly different but analogous configurations.
 Writes can go to any Cyclone instance and will be forwarded appropriately, and reads can go to any Graphite webapp.

 ## Future work

 There's a lot to do here.

+- Build a way to automatically reshard data across the cluster.
 - Add a `flush_series` call to the Thrift interface to support blocking on buffered writes.
 - Support new storage formats.
 - Build out query execution functionality.